Amir, Sweden's Prime Minister Hold Official Talks Session

 During the session, they discussed bilateral relations between the two countries and ways to develop them, especially in the fields of investment, economy, energy, and international cooperation.
 They also discussed regional and international developments, especially developments in the Gaza Strip and the occupied Palestinian territories, and exchanged views on a number of issues of common interest.

-On Sweden's side, the session was attended by Minister for Foreign Affairs Tobias Billstrom, Minister for Defense Pal Jonson, Minister for International Development Cooperation and Foreign Trade Johan Forssell, Minister for Social Services Camilla Gronvall, and a number of senior officials.
+On Sweden's side, the session was attended by Minister for Foreign Affairs HE Tobias Billstrom, Minister for Defense HE Pal Jonson, Minister for International Development Cooperation and Foreign Trade HE Johan Forssell, Minister for Social Services HE Camilla Gronvall, and a number of senior officials.

-Earlier, HH the Amir and the Prime Minister of the Kingdom of Sweden held a bilateral meeting, during which they discussed a number of issues of common interest
+Earlier, HH the Amir and HE the Prime Minister of the Kingdom of Sweden held a bilateral meeting, during which they discussed a number of issues of common interest.

 Legal Disclaimer: